4 MIN READ

 “This is a place where mountain lions and bears still hunt and forage on the beach.
 They use their full natural habit, from the nearshore ocean to the beaches to the ridges,” explained Bell last week.
 “It’s an extraordinary system, and the observation and perspective of ecologists tends to be that it is the last of its kind.
 It is the last and best representation of a wild Southern California ecosystem.”

-But it’s also drool-inducing for evolutionary scientists, as it represents a hotspot where evolution happened faster than elsewhere; environmental educators, who are already bringing classrooms out to explore the pristine nature; archaeologists, for the untold messages still buried by the untouched soils; and the Chumash people, who see the property as a chance to finally honor their sacred lands in the right way.
+But it’s also drool-inducing for evolutionary scientists, as it represents a hotspot where evolution happened faster than elsewhere; environmental educators, who are already bringing classrooms out to explore the pristine nature; archaeologists, for the untold messages still buried by the untouched soils; and the Chumash people, who see the property as a chance to finally honour their sacred lands in the right way.

 There is also a tremendous opportunity for science and research to be conducted in groundbreaking ways at the Dangermond Preserve.
 “This place belongs to science,” is what Jack Dangermond likes to say.
 So The Nature Conservancy and UCSB are teaming with Esri – the Dangermonds’ digital mapping company and the source of their wealth – on a groundbreaking partnership that will mandate an open data system for all who study there.